anOsuPlayer/Moona/README.md

 For now it's only in its early developement: when more things will be added, I will update this file.

 I plan on developing many features for this framework including, hopefully, a version for some other language other than java, too.
-You can request features, if you want, and I'll try my best to develop them.
+You can request features, if you want, and I'll try my best to add them.

 If I get the chance, I will make my own website to have some useful documentation to get started with this framework, too.
-For now, I will document every majour change or big feature in each greater release.
+For now, I will document every major change or big feature in each greater release.